Table of Contents[Hide][Show]

 Let’s begin with the fact that rancidity is a term that has a colloquial definition (something that smells icky and initiates a gag reflex) distinctly separate from its scientific one (oxidation) and using the presence of one to infer the existence of the other is a non-sequitur.

-Let’s continue with an acknowledgement that the data from the report on the oil’s rancidity is a mixed bag.
+Let’s continue with an acknowledgment that the data from the report on the oil’s rancidity is a mixed bag.

 Here’s the abbreviated version of what the test results found: